microsoft/SATechnicalOnboarding/technical-onboarding-instructions.md

 ## Section 0: Prerequisites

-To get started, complete the following items if you haven’t already
+To get started, complete the following items if you haven’t already:

 - Create a [GitHub](https://github.com/) account